Manu87DS/MLE_churn/README.md

 4.DOCKER DIRECTORY
  -> Dockerisation of the API created in previous dir

-5. AUTOMATED UNITARY TESTS OF the dockerized API
+5.AUTOMATED UNITARY TESTS OF the dockerized API
  -> automated trials of the API

-6. KUBERNETES ORCHESTRATION
+6.KUBERNETES ORCHESTRATION
  -> orchestration manifest for a 3 pods version of K8s